Jonathan Lemire: Early life and education

-Lemire grew up in Lowell, Massachusetts.
+Lemire grew up in the Pawtucketville neighborhood of Lowell, Massachusetts, the son of Susan (née O'Brien) and Robert C. Lemire Jr. His mother worked for the University of Massachusetts Lowell and his father was a high school teacher.
 He graduated from Central Catholic High School in Lawrence, Massachusetts, where he was a record-setting runner for the school's track and field team, and earned a bachelor's degree in history from Columbia University in 2001.

 Career

-At Columbia, he wrote for the student newspaper, Columbia Daily Spectator, and later interned at the New York Daily News in 2001, "I was told that I would never be hired but I could stay on as an intern for another few months."
-A week later, the September 11 attacks occurred, he remained an intern, and "was eventually brought on staff".
+At Columbia, he wrote for the student newspaper, Columbia Daily Spectator, and later interned at the New York Daily News in 2001.
+Lemire said, "I was told that I would never be hired but I could stay on as an intern for another few months."
+A week later, the terrorist attacks of September 11, 2001 occurred, and Lemire "was eventually brought on staff."
 Lemire worked there for more than a decade.

-In 2013, Lemire joined the Associated Press, where he covered New York City politics as well as Donald Trump and Joe Biden’s administrations.
-He gained media attention for his news conference question, to Trump about Russia's Vladimir Putin at their July 2018 Helsinki summit, "Who do you believe, Putin or U.S. intelligence?"
+In 2013, Lemire joined the Associated Press, where he covered New York City politics as well as Donald Trump's and Joe Biden's administrations.
+He gained media attention for his news conference question to Trump about Russia's Vladimir Putin at their July 2018 Helsinki summit, "Who do you believe, Putin or U.S. intelligence?"
 Lemire has also been a longtime political analyst for MSNBC and NBC News.